Interdisciplinary

 IDS 101 - Cornerstone Seminar (3 credits)

-This course will focus on the intensive preparation needed to complete a degree program.
-Topics also include: learning principles and techniques of critical thinking, research writing, and interactive digital communication in academic and professional environments.
+This course prepares students for success in their online program and beyond.
+Students will develop or confirm their career/personal goals and create a personalized academic plan to complete their degree at Charter Oak State College.
+Essential academic skills including digital, information literacy, critical thinking, and research writing will be addressed to prepare students for their subsequent coursework at the college.
 This course is required of all Charter Oak State College degree-seeking students and should be taken as soon as possible after matriculation.
 Students must earn an overall, final grade of "C" or higher to pass the course.
-Prerequisite(s): ENG 101.
+Prerequisite(s): ENG 101

 IDS 102 - Prior Learning Portfolio Developmnt (3 credits)